Childhood Trauma and the impact it has on the future adult.

 It is never too early seek intervention for a child nor is it ever too late for an adult to seek the support of a trained trauma therapist to support them in working through the events surrounding the trauma and learning new ways of coping and a learning how to live without trauma being the driving factor behind every decision.

-If you, or someone you know has been impacted by childhood trauma, we would love to be able to support you in living a life that is not dictated to by the past events and to provide you with the support and tools to live your best life moving forward.
+If you, or someone you know has been impacted by childhood trauma, then our Trauma counsellor would love to support you in living a life that is not dictated to by the past events and to provide you with the support and tools to live your best life moving forward.